CollinM/asap-sas/doc/LAB-NOTEBOOK.md

 ### Preprocessing the data

-Using the observations above, I made a quick and dirty (Python script)[../src/main/py/preprocess.py] to clean and normalize the text of the answers.
+Using the observations above, I made a quick and dirty [Python script](../src/main/py/preprocess.py) to clean and normalize the text of the answers.
 Specifically,
 - Strip all punctuation
 - Normalize runs of whitespace to a single space
 - Make all characters lowercase